su-cs432/su-cs432.github.io/index.md

 |   18:40   | F Kerem Ors (Extra*) [link](http://whereby.com/fkerem) |               										 |                 |                 |                     |
 |   19:40   |                     |                                                      |                 |                 |                     |

-\* Extra office hours are just for the week of 4.1.2021, not permanent.